 Here are some common issues people run into when uploading their project.
 If you're about to upload something, or are having an issue, read through the list first.

-TAR.GZ.
+.7zare not supported).
 Uploading multiple files individually to the itch.io website will not work either, you must combine all necessary files into a ZIP file.
 Note that if your project is a single HTML file, then you can upload that directly and skip ZIPing it.

 net::ERR_ABORTED 403error in Chrome.
 Absolute paths are paths that start with a